Chemical restraint

 A chemical restraint is a form of medical restraint in which a drug is used to restrict the freedom or movement of a patient or in some cases to sedate the patient.
 Chemical restraint is used in emergency, acute, and psychiatric settings to perform surgery or to reduce agitation, aggression or violent behaviours; it may also be used to control or punish unruly behaviours.
-Chemical restraint is also referred to as a "Psychopharmacologic Agent", "Psychotropic Drug" or "Therapeutic Restraints" in certain legal writing.
+A drug used for chemical restraint may also be referred to as a "psychopharmacologic agent", "psychotropic drug" or "therapeutic restraint" in certain legal writing.

 In the UK, NICE recommends the use of chemical restraint for acute behaviour disturbances (ABD), but only after verbal calming and de-escalation techniques have been attempted.
 It is viewed as superior to physical restraint, with physical restraints only being recommended for the administration of a chemical restraint.

 In the United States, no drugs are presently approved by the U.S. Food and Drug Administration (FDA) for use as chemical restraints.
 Drugs that are often used as chemical restraints include antipsychotics, benzodiazepines, and dissociative anesthetics such as ketamine.
 A systematic review in 2019 advised the use of intravenous haloperidol (a short half-life, first-generation antipsychotic) alone or in conjunction with lorazepam or midazolam (short half-life benzodiazepines), but said more research was needed.